samleow/NTU_FYP/README.md

 A.I.
-Visualisation Software
+Visualization Software
 ============

-An A.I. visualisation software based of a Pacman clone made by [vilbeyli](https://vilbeyli.github.io/).
+An A.I. visualization software based of a Pacman clone made by [Volkan Ilbeyli](https://vilbeyli.github.io/).

 ----